-In its history of 120 years, West Ham United have seen many ups and downs.
-During this period, many great players have played for this club.
+West Ham are one of the biggest clubs in England.
+They have a great and passionate fanbase.
+In their long and rich history, West Ham United have seen many ups and downs.
+During this period, many great players played for this club.
 In this article, we have ranked some of the greatest West Ham United players ever.

 West Ham United have won the FA Cup three times in their history and Lampard was in the team for two of those triumphs.
-Lampard started at left-back as the Hammers defeated Fulham, including his mentor Bobby Moore, 2-0 in May 1975, and he was there at left-back again five years later as John Lyall’s men got the better of Arsenal.
+Lampard started at left-back as the Hammers defeated Fulham in May 1975, and he was there at left-back again five years later as John Lyall’s men got the better of Arsenal.

 Di Canio is West Ham’s greatest contemporary icon, resembling the style and skill which has been seen throughout football’s modern age of the Premier League and foreign imports.

 His skill was undeniable and had been showcased during spells at footballing giants such as Lazio, Juventus and AC Milan.
 Di Canio’s career at West Ham was a huge success; the passion and emotion which he brought to the team made him a fans’ favourite instantaneously and it appeared he fell in love with the fans just as quickly.